 For a nonnegative random variable and parameter , Markov’s inequality states that

-The proof is easy:
+The proof of Markov’s is easy:

 Markov’s inequality is tight in the sense that there are distributions for which the inequality holds with equality.
 But it is not very interesting in the sense that it doesn’t provide interesting concentration behavior.
 However, it’s a cornerstone in more sophisticated concentration techniques, which often rely on applying Markov’s inequality to the random variable